Basars/preprocessors/README.md

                     --mode {inspectors,masking,roi}
                     [--jobs JOBS]

-This is a preprocessor to remote DICOM masks and generate segmentations and its inspectors.
+This is a preprocessor to remove DICOM masks and generate segmentations and its inspectors.

 optional arguments:
   -h, --help            show this help message and exit